 The values I’ve learned here have shaped my life working for Bloomington.

-Serving our community is a joy and a privilege – and I will never take it for granted.
+Serving our community is a joy and an honor – and I am thrilled to continue doing so.

 I was elected to my first term on the Bloomington City Council in 2017, and re-elected last year.
 I’ve represented our community on the 169 Corridor Coalition, the State Community Health Services Advisory Committee, the Bloomington Housing and Redevelopment Authority, and the Artistry Board.
 I am proud of the work we’ve done in the City of Bloomington, and ready and eager to bring this leadership to the State Capitol.

 Budgets and Taxes – Budgets are the truest expressions of our values.
 Budgeting requires thoughtfulness and responsibility, but it also requires us to center our shared priorities.
 Minnesotans remember the reckless tax cuts of the Pawlenty era and the work that was required to bring us back from them.
 We need to be crystal clear that our budget and tax priorities should be focused where they will do the most good, supporting middle-class Minnesotans, not rewarding the people and businesses who are already more than well-off.
 That means investing in the things that have always made Minnesota a great place to call home – early childhood, K-12, and higher education, services for folks with disabilities, strong consumer and environmental protections, and infrastructure.
 “Trickle-down economics” has been an utter failure every time it’s been tried, and we don’t need to try it again to prove it.